-Self directed 401k real estate investing in Houston – is it possible?
+Self directed 401k real estate investing in Nationwide – is it possible?

 Yes you can!
 Most people are only aware that they can invest in stocks or funds in their 401k or IRA but you can also invest in real estate.
 (Some IRA custodians don’t want to hold real estate for you, which is why you should find a self directed IRA custodian who will).